 2. For the sports lover in your life, you could pick up a handcrafted Hurley, the wooden stick used in the Gaelic game of Hurling.
 Hurling is one of the national sports of Ireland and some form of it has been played in Ireland since ancient times.
-A decorative Hurley looks really well on a living room wall, or of course you could pick up a few of these and have, what the Irish call, a "puck around".
+A decorative Hurley looks really well mounted on a living room wall, or of course you could pick up a few of these and have, what the Irish call, a "puck around".
 Make sure to include a sliotar (the ball used in hurling) as part of your gift.
-This website even allows you to have a picture burned on to the Hurley e.g. a family crest.

 3. The Certificate of Irish Heritage has become a very popular item with the extended Irish community in the last year or so.
-Many people looking to connect with their Irish roots have bought one to display in their homes, or give as gifts.
+Many people looking to connect with their Irish roots have bought one to display in their homes, or to give as a gift.
 I think they start somewhere around US$55, and go up in price depending on whether you want it framed or not.
 There's a few different designs to choose from, and they'll ship it to you wherever you live.

 7. Ireland also produces some very fine food items.
 These might be a little harder to bring back from a trip due to refrigeration needs, expiration dates etc, but you can still find a few food items to share with friends and family on your return.
 Irish Soda Bread, Ballymaloe Relish and many brands of Irish Cheese spring to mind.
 And for the tea drinkers we have some very fine teas, my favorite being my own hometown's Barry's Gold Blend.

 8. Music plays a very significant part in the daily lives of Irish people.
-Modern pop music is of course the dominant genre these days, especially with the younger generation, but there is still a very strong following of traditional Irish music, or Trad, as it is called in Ireland.
-A few instruments that make up the unmistakable sound of Irish music include the Bodhran, the Spoons, the Tin Whistle and the Fiddle.
+Modern pop music is of course the dominant genre these days, especially with the younger generation, but there is still a very strong following of traditional Irish music, or Trad, as we call it in Ireland.
+A few instruments that make up the unmistakable sound of Irish music include the Bodhran, Spoons, Tin Whistles and Fiddles.
 Many of these make great ornamental gifts, or can of course be used by the musician in your life to make beautiful Irish music.

 10. And finally for your very favorite book lover!
 Ireland has some of the very best writers that the world has produced.
 W.B.
 Yeats, James Joyce, George Bernard Shaw, Oscar Wilde and Jonathan Swift are the first that spring to my mind.
 Why not pop into a local bookstore and search for Irish writers.
 Alternatively you could shop for Irish writers on Amazon.com